Revised August 10, 2021

 Hand sanitizer dispensers will be available in every classroom, on buses, and in common areas (entrances, hallways, lunchrooms, etc.) for use whenever necessary.

-Staff will guide students to follow the recommendations from the Centers for Disease Control and Prevention (CDC):
+Staff will guide students to follow the recommendations from the CDC:

 Cleaning & Maintaining Healthy Facilities